Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 Understanding Panting in New Mother Dogs

-So Why is My Dog Panting After Giving Birth?
+So Why Is My Dog Panting After Giving Birth?

-First and foremost, consider that it's part of responsible breeding having mother dog and pups seen by a veterinarian within 24 hours.
+First and foremost, consider that it's part of responsible breeding to have the mother dog and pups seen by a veterinarian within 24 hours.
 The most reputable breeders in town used to always schedule these post-whelp appointments with our vets and these visits were very helpful as the vets determined the pups' sex, recorded their weight, looked for signs of congenital defects, and at times, gave mom an oxytocin ingestion which helped her expel any retained material from her uterus.
-At this vet visit, your vet could determine and signs of trouble.
+At this vet visit, your vet could determine any signs of trouble.
 This should be your first course of action and the most responsible one.

 We talked about how an oxytocin shot may be necessary to stimulate a dog's uterus to contract so that any retained material can be safely expelled.
 This is often necessary when the mom has placentas or even dead puppies in her.
 The clean-out oxytocin shot the vet gives is the synthetic version of oxytocin.
-In a natural setting, the pups' nursing cause the secretion of natural oxytocin from the mother dog's pituitary gland.
+In a natural setting, the pups nursing cause the secretion of natural oxytocin from the mother dog's pituitary gland.
 This oxytocin causes mild contractions in two specific areas: in the uterus so it can return to its previous normal size (involution) while expelling any post-delivery tissues, blood and blood clots, and in the milk glands so milk can be released.
 In this case, panting is normal during nursing, while the uterus contracts, explains veterinarian Jon Rappaport in an article for Pet Place.
 However, you want to make sure her rectal temperature is normal, she is eating well, and her bowel movements, urine and vaginal discharge look normal.

 When dogs pant, they are often trying to cool down, either because the external temperature is high or the dog is hot internally.
 Momma dog may feel hot because all those pups are crowding over her to nurse.
 Does she pant only when she nurses?
 Try to find out if there's a reasonable explanation for her to pant.
 Is the room getting hot?
 Are there too many blankets?
 At what setting is the heat on if you are using some form of heat?
 Are you using a heating pad or warm bottles and could they be making her hot?
-If so, you may need to find a compromise so you can cool mother dog down, while keeping the pups warm.
+If so, you may need to find a compromise so you can cool the mother dog down, while keeping the pups warm.
 Remember that pups are unable to maintain their body temperature warm for a week or two after birth so they need their mom to keep them warm.
 Soaking mother dog's feet in cool water for a few minutes may help give relief, suggests Just Answer veterinarian Dr. Duncan.

-If you cannot find a reasonable explanation for mother dog to feel hot, it's wise to get her rectal temperature (which you should really do anyhow as it's hard to tell if the room is too hot, or if your dog is hot due to a fever).
-Consider that according to Vet Info, the normal temperature for dog that recently gave birth is around 101.5 degrees with a one-degree variation.
+If you cannot find a reasonable explanation for the mother dog to feel hot, it's wise to get her rectal temperature (which you should really do anyhow as it's hard to tell if the room is too hot, or if your dog is hot due to a fever).
+Consider that according to Vet Info, the normal temperature for a dog that recently gave birth is around 101.5 degrees with a one-degree variation.
 Report to your vet immediately if you obtain an abnormal reading.

-Giving birth is not a walk in the park, and it's normal for mother dog to feel tired and stressed.
-Eating, grooming herself or eliminating in the first hours after giving birth may be the last thought on her mind as she takes care of her pups.
+Giving birth is not a walk in the park, and it's normal for a mother dog to feel tired and stressed.
+Eating, grooming herself or eliminating during the first hours after giving birth may be the last thought on her mind as she takes care of her pups.
 It may take some hours for her to settle down and panting may be due to feeling tired and stressed.
 Avoid having visitors come over to see the pups during this time as this may cause unnecessary stress.
-Also, ask yourself if there may be too much going on the whelping area.
-New moms are quite protective of their pups the first days and can get easily stressed by excessive noises and intrusions.
+Also, ask yourself if there may be too much going on in the whelping area.
+New moms are quite protective of their pups during the first days and can get easily stressed by excessive noises and intrusions.

 So if my dog is panting after giving birth, when is it time to see the vet?
 As mentioned, all new mother dogs should see the vet within 24-48 hours post whelping regardless if they are panting on not.
-This will help prevent complications, and may nip them in the bud.
+This will help prevent complications and may nip them in the bud.
 While panting may be normal the first hours or days after whelping, if it continues and there's no reasonable explanation for it, and if other symptoms arise, it's wise to play it safe and consult with the vet.
 As seen, there are several causes beyond stress and fatigue that could lead to a dog panting after giving birth.

 - How to Dry up a Dog's Milk?